 Figure 9: comparison between Web 2.0 and 3.0 stack architecture

 Smart contract is used to handle most data transfer using blockchain.
 They are completely decentralized and publicly accessible compared to traditional backend APIs.
-Meaning that anyone can see the code, use the code and add on top of the code, which makes smart contract very accessible and composable to publics.
-In addition, each transaction is completely immutable once verified, and contains metadata on specific requests, giving transparency to the public and simplifying data collection Experts can then utilize this data to implement machine learning and open up different opportunities to bring insight to all types of incoming data, provide rapid decisions and bring more business.
+Meaning that anyone can see the code, use the code, and add on top of the code, which makes smart contract very accessible and composable to publics.
+In addition, each transaction is completely immutable once verified, and contains metadata on specific requests, giving transparency to the public and simplifying data collection.
+Experts can then utilize this data to implement machine learning and open up different opportunities to bring insight to all types of incoming data, provide rapid decisions and bring more business.

 3.3 Dependencies